dalehassinger/Blog/vmware-aria-automation-saltstack-config-resource/index.md

    - Location of script on salt master: /lib64/python3.7/site-packages/salt/utils/cloud.py
    - Make a copy of the original cloud.py before replacing with updated version.
    - Where to get new script: https://github.com/saltstack/salt/blob/master/salt/utils/cloud.py
+   - The grains file will be created in "C:\ProgramData\Salt Project\Salt\conf" after the script is updated.

 ---